Guocan Wang

 Department of Genitourinary Medical Oncology-Research

-My research interests focus on understanding how the genetic makeup of prostate cancer and the heterogeneity in tumor microenvironment (TME) influences cancer progression, metastasis and therapy resistance at the molecular and cellular level by integrating a diversity of research approaches
+My research interests focus on understanding how the genetic makeup of cancer and the heterogeneity in the tumor microenvironment (TME) influences cancer progression, metastasis, and therapy resistance at the molecular and cellular levels.
+Our long-term goal is to translate the basic findings in the laboratory into drug discovery and patient care.

-Using Genetically Engineered Mouse Models (GEMMs), we demonstrated that targeting the Yap1- dependent infiltration of myeloid-derived suppressor cells (MDSCs) into tumors can be an effective therapeutic approach in advanced prostate cancer.
-Part of our ongoing work is to investigate the role
+(1) The role of myeloid-derived suppressor cells in cancer progression, metastasis, and therapeutic resistance.
+Previously, we demonstrated that targeting the Yap1- dependent infiltration of myeloid-derived suppressor cells (MDSCs) into tumors can be an effective therapeutic approach in advanced prostate cancer.
+Part of our ongoing work is to (a) investigate the role of MDSCs in the development of castration resistant prostate cancer, (b) elucidate the molecular mechanisms by which MDSCs suppress anti-tumor immunity, (c) identify novel therapeutic targets in MDSCs and develop inhibitors, and (d) identify effective combination therapy using MDSCs targeting agent and immune checkpoint inhibitors.

 Education & Training